ehsanshahrabi/project4-us-immigration/README.md

 #### Best Performing Model

-Upon rigorous testing and validation, the Linear Regression model (ML-LinearRegression.ipynb) yielded the best performance overall.
-Factors such as model robustness, simplicity, and its capability of generating accurate predictions contributed to its superior performance compared to the other models.
+Upon testing and validation, the Linear Regression model (ML-LinearRegression.ipynb) yielded the best performance overall.

 #### Performance Evaluation for Predictions
 We initially use a dataset spanning from 2005 to 2019 to train our models and generate predictions.
 After this initial analysis, we further test our model's performance by using a slightly modified dataset.